mattmitchell6/citiboxfinancial/README.md

 ## Citibox Financial Box Account Information

-The Box email/password listed below can be used to verify the collaboration folders.
+The Box account information listed below can be used to verify the collaboration folders.

 **Email:** citiboxfinancial@gmail.com